Robin Rhode – Erwartung: A Street Opera

 Performa, New York, NY

-Commissioned as part of the 2015 edition of renowned performance art biennial Performa, Robin Rhode’s Erwartung: A Street Opera will reimagine Arthur Schoenberg’s atonal opera about love, loss, and longing in the context of South African women separated from their husbands by the migrant labor system, political exile, activism, and imprisonment.
-Rhode’s version will be staged in a pedestrian pathway in New York City’s Time Square, adapting Schoenberg’s original dark forest setting to contemporary Manhattan and activating the city streets in a highly unique way.
+Commissioned as part of the 2015 edition of renowned performance art biennial Performa, Robin Rhode’s Erwartung: A Street Opera reimagined Arthur Schoenberg’s atonal opera about love, loss, and longing in the context of South African women separated from their husbands by the migrant labor system, political exile, activism, and imprisonment.
+Rhode’s version was staged in a pedestrian pathway in New York City’s Time Square, adapting Schoenberg’s original dark forest setting to contemporary Manhattan and activating the city streets in a highly unique way.